c3d-gg/.github/profile/README.md

-# 🌱 c³d
+# c³d

 _pronounced "seed"_

-> **Building tools that grow with you** — because every great project starts with a tiny seed of an idea 🌿
+> **Building tools for things we love** — from games to utilities, we make what we need

 ## 👋 About Us

-We're **c³d**, a duo of friends who believe the best tools are the ones you build when inspiration strikes.
-Currently cultivating tools for [Milky Way Idle](https://milkywayidle.com), but our garden of projects is always growing!
+We're **c³d**, a group of friends who build tools for stuff we like.
+Whether it's game utilities, developer tools, or just something that makes life easier — if we need it, we build it.

 ## 🛠️ What We're Building

 ### 🎮 Current Focus: Milky Way Idle Tools

+- **MWI Types** - Fully typed DTO for the game [Milky Way Idle](https://milkywayidle.com)
-- **Bullpen** _(coming soon)_ — Your command center for Milky Way Idle optimization
+- **Bullpen** _(coming soon)_ — Your command center for [Milky Way Idle](https://milkywayidle.com)

-### 🌱 Growing Soon
+### 🚀 Coming Next

-- CLI tools for developers who like their commands crisp
+- CLI tools for developers who value efficiency
-- Personal project utilities that make life easier
+- Personal project utilities that solve real problems
-- Whatever seeds of ideas sprout in our minds!
+- Whatever interesting challenges come our way

 ## 💻 Our Tech Stack